kittywitch/kittywitch/README.md

 a port of the inputrc handling from [murarth/linefeed](https://github.com/murarth/linefeed) to [kkawakam/rustyline](https://github.com/kkawakam/rustyline).

-reasoning being to add support for inputrc to [tiffany352/rink-rs](https://github.com/tiffany352/rink-rs).
+reasoning being to add support for inputrc to [tiffany352/rink-rs](https://github.com/tiffany352/rink-rs). a branch for this feature is available at [kittywitch/rink-rs#rustyline-inputrc](https://github.com/kittywitch/rink-rs/tree/rustyline-inputrc).

 ## i'm currently learning: